Fans spoil Pere with billboard, N10m, designer items, other gifts as he turns 37

 Not stopping there, the reality star got designer items like shoes, bag and a watch as well as a huge billboard shoutout on his birthday reportedly worth N400k.

-Pere's fans also did charity on is behalf as they gave out N200k worth asthma inhaler pumps, and 600k worth charity work at Accra regional hospital, Ghana.
+Pere's fans also did charity on his behalf as they gave out N200k worth asthma inhaler pumps, and 600k worth charity work at Accra regional hospital, Ghana.

 See posts below: